Roger Miller (rock musician): Non-musical activities

 Miller has blogged for Slate and HuffPost, and written a review about Mike Goldsmith's book Discord for The Wall Street Journal.
 His short story "Insect Futures" was published in Penny Ante III.
 His drawings have appeared in numerous shows since 2003.

-Miller also has conducted "A Night of Surrealist Games" at Arts at the Armory (Somerville, MA), Mass MoCA (North Adams, MA), the Institute of Contemporary Art (Boston, MA), Real Art Ways (Hartford, CT.), 3S Artspace (Portsmouth, N.H.), Portsmouth Book & Bar (Portsmouth, N.H), Brattleboro Museum and Art Center (Brattleboro, VT), and 118 Elliot Gallery (Brattleboro, VT).
+Miller also has conducted "A Night of Surrealist Games" at Arts at the Armory (Somerville, MA), Mass MoCA (North Adams, MA), the Institute of Contemporary Art (Boston, MA), Real Art Ways (Hartford, CT), 3S Artspace (Portsmouth, NH), Portsmouth Book & Bar (Portsmouth, NH), Brattleboro Museum and Art Center (Brattleboro, VT), 118 Elliot Gallery (Brattleboro, VT), and Epsilon Spires (Brattleboro, VT).
 He has shown his Surrealist drawings in solo and group exhibitions.